FAQs

 Kit is best packed in "quiet" plastic bags inside the duffle bag to ensure dryness.
 (Bring spare bags)

-Sleeping bag: lightweight with stuff bag [ideally rated at £ –10oC/14oF for high altitude nights].
+Sleeping bag: lightweight with stuff bag [ideally for –10 °C for high altitude nights.(We also provide sleeping bags, which must be returned after use.)

 Teahouses provide a base sheet and pillow and can usually offer duvets.